leonard-roepcke/boid_swarm/README.md

 # Boid Simulation

-A simple real-time boid simulation written in Python with Pygame.

----

-## 📜 English

 This project simulates a flock of boids (bird-like agents) that follow simple rules to create complex swarm behavior.
 You can adjust their behavior, visualize them as prism-shaped polygons, and observe emergent patterns.
+Writen in Python(pygame)

 ### ✅ Features
 - Boids steer using alignment, cohesion and separation